jarco0204/inverte-api-development/README.md

-### This is the server API package that runs express using MVC paradigm.
+### This is the server API that runs express using MVC paradigm.

 • index.js: main entry file for the package.
 • \_\_ test \_\_ : contains the Mocha tests.